The Death of the International Standards

 The 2009 Land Release IMAS formalise what intelligent NGO operators have always done - narrow down the search area and only clear where there are mines.
 Land without evidence of contamination SHOULD be released without clearance.
 And perhaps the passage of a machine can give confidence that there is no need to clear?
 Where it does, that's fine, as long as that land is not released as "cleared".
 If it is released as "cleared", it puts the demining group at risk of legal liability, increases risk to the end-users and also puts deminers who may have to traverse the area at unnecessary risk.

-Earlier this year, and after the revision of IMAS 09.50 Mechanical demining, UNMAO Sudan put out five Requests For Proposals (RFPs).
+After the revision of IMAS 09.50 Mechanical demining, UNMAO Sudan put out five Requests For Proposals (RFPs).
 An RFP is the way that the UN disperses donor money and all registered NGO and commercial demining organisations should be able to respond.
 The Sudan RFPs required those bidding to use specified multi-million dollar machines made in Europe and RSA for "clearance".
 It looks to me like the Sudan RFPs were rigged so that only a few players could respond - because many responsible demining agencies who could deliver real clearance using manual assets could not bid.
 The players who could respond belonged to the same Mechanical Mafia that I have encountered wherever demining is seen as a route to fat profits.
 But the worst part is not that UNMAS has deliberately reduced standards to give these mercenaries their profits, which they clearly have.
 It is that most of the donor money that is meant to go into HMA to support the peace-building process by providing security and stimulating the economy is going out of Sudan as fast as it goes in.
 No security results, little money enters the national economy, no effort is made to use methods that may be transferred to national control, and the IMAS definition of clearance - which UNMAS are responsible for - is ignored.

 High resolution images of these UNMAO "decision making tools" showing how the breaching of IMAS